-Most equipment designs utilizing these high speed transceivers from Agilent will be required to meet the requirements of FCC in the United States, CENELEC EN55022 (CISPR 22) in Europe and VCCI in Japan.
+Most equipment designs utilizing this high speed transceiver from Avago Technologies will be required to meet the requirements of FCC in the United States, CENELEC EN55022 (CISPR 22) in Europe and VCCI in Japan.

-These products are suitable for use in designs ranging from a desktop computer with a single transceiver to a concentrator or switch product with large number of transceivers.
+This product is suitable for use in designs ranging from a desktop computer with a single transceiver to a concentrator or switch product with a large number of transceivers.